Essential Condiments and Spices: A Complete Guide for Home Cooks

 Spice jars on a shelf

 Condiments are often the final touch that makes a meal unforgettable.
-Here’s a list of condiments and spices that should be in every kitchen:
+Here are the essential condiments every kitchen should have:

 • Ketchup: A classic American favorite, great with fries, burgers, and grilled meats.